 Open data policy

 Authors of research papers submitted for publication in Journal of Radical Librarianship are encouraged to make any data underlying their articles openly available online whenever possible.
 For the purposes of this policy, the term "data" is understood broadly and refers to both quantitative and qualitative research outputs.

 Data should be deposited in an open access research archive with an appropriate open license.
 Acceptable archives include any secure repository that provides a persistent identifier, assures long-term access, and provides sufficient documentation and metadata to support re-use by other investigators.
 This could either be an institutional repository or offical data archive for your discipline, or alternatively the cross-disciplinary archive Zenodo can be used by all researchers to deposit files in any format.

 We recommend that whenever possible authors explicitly define the terms of re-use by assigning a license to their data, preferrably a CC0 license.

 Archiving and indexing policy

 Journal of Radical Librarianship is available for harvesting via OAI-PMH and is indexed by the PKP Index.
 We deposit copies of all articles in the E-LIS subject repository and in addition we recommend that all authors deposit a copy of their article with their institutional repository.
-We strive to participate in CLOCKSS when budget allows (the journal's budget is currently zero), and will join the PKP LOCKSS program when it is available for OJS 3.0.
+We strive to participate in CLOCKSS when budget allows (the journal's budget is currently zero), and will join the PKP LOCKSS program when possible.